streamich/portable-example/README.md

 };
 ```

-Now run `portable.js bundle` and you are *done*.
-Your freshly baked app is now available at `./dist/app.js`.
-All you
+Now run `portable.js bundle` command and you are *done*.
+Your freshly baked app is now available at [`./dist/app.js`](./dist/app.js).
-need to do is include it in your HTML page `<script src="./dist/app.js"></script>`.
+All you need to do is include it in your HTML page with `<script src="./dist/app.js"></script>`.

 To make your workflow more efficient, you can use the `server` command which will watch your folders and rebuild the
 bundles automatically as you modify your files and instead of rewriting the bundle files in the `./dist` folder your
-bundles will be server by a HTTP server.
+bundles will be served by a HTTP server.
 Specify a port you want to use for the server in the manifest file:

 ```javascript
 module.exports = {